 As an Amazon Associate I earn from qualifying purchases.
 This means that clicking on these Amazon links and making purchases is one way you can help our work.

-A special treat today…someone captured the approach to the Rio airport on a GoPro.
-Put this on full screen and enjoy. _________________________________ Did you enjoy this post?
+A beautiful duet by two of Brazil’s piano greats. ____________________ Did you enjoy this post?
 Consider making a donation to our ministry in Brazil.
 As an Amazon Associate I earn from qualifying purchases.
-This means that clicking on these Amazon links and making…
+This means that clicking on these Amazon links and making purchases is one way you can help our work.
+And be sure…